NCSC Mail Check Has Retired: What UK Organisations Should Do Now

 p=nonetop=rejectrequires confidence that all legitimate mail passes authentication.
 Without data, you are guessing.

-Our UK MSP DMARC Audit: Q1 2026 found that 95% of UK Managed Service Providers have a DMARC record, but only 36% have reached p=reject.
+Our UK MSP DMARC Audit: Q1 2026 (a sample of 192 UK Managed Service Providers, methodology published in the linked report) found that 95% have a DMARC record published, but only 36% have reached p=reject.
 The gap between having a record and enforcing it is where monitoring matters most.

 Step-by-step migration guide